mckayb/phantasy/docs/core.md

   [ "title" => "Foo Baz" ]
 ];
 // You can curry PHP's functions.
+// Or just use the ones already curried for you in Phantasy\Core\PHP.
 $explode = curry('explode');
 $implode = curry('implode');
 $snakeCase = compose(